create a passage plan using a nautical chart

 Before setting out on a passage, mariners should consult the latest weather forecasts and weather routing services to determine the expected conditions along their route.
 They should also be aware of any potential hazards, such as storms, heavy seas, or areas of reduced visibility, and plan their route accordingly to avoid these dangers.

-As a secondary check, you can also use apps like savvy navvy’s ECMWF Mix weather forecast to cross-check predicted weather forecasts.
+As a secondary check, you can also use apps like Savvy Navvy’s ECMWF Mix weather forecast to cross-check predicted weather forecasts.

 Safety considerations and emergency procedures